 Bought an interesting book – Maputo Architecture and Tourist Guide by Philipp Schauer.
 Schauer is the German Ambassador to Mozambique.
 His book has maps and descriptions of interesting city walking tours.
 It “focuses on Maputo’s architecture” but tells great “stories of its inhabitants and gives ideas and in-depth history of the city”.
 Maputo has unusual but fascinating art and architecture, and every day I learn new terms like Tropical Modernism – huh….

-Can’t believe it’s February!
+Can’t believe it’s already February!
 More when possible….